jsntv200/redant-home/_posts/2009-07-13-tails-for-whales.md

 keywords: tails for whales
 image_small: "/assets/uploads/2009/tails-whales-small.png"
 image: "/assets/uploads/2009/tails-whales-big.png"
-excerpt-short: Tails was whales has been a huge success, and we've loved working on it.
+excerpt_short: Tails was whales has been a huge success, and we've loved working on it.
 And now we're making it even better.
-excerpt-long: Tails was whales is a great campaign to raise awareness for what happens in Japan each year where they set sail and hunt these beautiful creatures.
+excerpt_long: Tails was whales is a great campaign to raise awareness for what happens in Japan each year where they set sail and hunt these beautiful creatures.
 We think it's wrong, and so do a lot of you it seems too.
 tags: []